sharpenedhacks/asynch-api-gateway-spring-example/README.md

 The result is the same user Json but with an additional field that contains the list of posts.

-Implementation is based on Spring Boot's non-blocking IO with Google's Guava ListenableFuture preferred over the Spring equaivalent due to the better library support.
+Implementation is based on Spring Boot's non-blocking IO with Google's Guava ListenableFuture preferred over the Spring equivalent due to the better library support.

 Note:

+   1. If one external API request fails then the entire API request fails.
+Partial responses or fallbacks are not implemented.
-   1. If there is an error with the [downstream](http://jsonplaceholder.typicode.com) api then that error will be propagated.
+   2. If there is an error with the [downstream api](http://jsonplaceholder.typicode.com) then that error will be propagated.
 This may occur when the ApiControllerIntegrationTest is run or when the API is being tested over curl.
-   2. http timeout for external api requests is set to 10 seconds (see AppMain).
+   3. http timeout for external api requests is set to 10 seconds (see AppMain).
-   3. If one external API request fails then the entire API request fails.
-Partial responses or fallbacks  are not implemented.
-   4. This is for demonstration purposes only so a local Threadpool is used instead of something more robust like a messaging system.
+   4. This app is for demonstration purposes only so a local thread pool is used instead of something more robust like a messaging system.

 ## Prequisites